lhchoihappy/github-breakout/README.md

           git push --force origin github-breakout
 ```

-Then retrieve the image URLs from the github-breakout branch and add them to your README.md:
+Then retrieve the SVGs URLs from the github-breakout branch and add them to your README.md:

 ```html
 <picture>